bmuschko/ckad-crash-course/exercises/02-creating-using-configmap/instructions.md

 > **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating a ConfigMap and consuming it as environment variables"](https://learning.oreilly.com/labs/3-3-ckad-configuration/9781098104917/).

-## Configuring a Pod to Use a ConfigMap

 1. Create a new file named `config.txt` with the following environment variables as key/value pairs on each line.

 - `DB_URL` equates to `localhost:3306`